Orasund/pixelengine/README.md

   * [Dig Dig Boom - Rogue-like game](https://orasund.itch.io/dig-dig-boom) ([src](https://github.com/Orasund/pixelengine/tree/master/docs/DigDigBoom)) The project that started everything.
 Mainly focusing on Tilesets
   * [Cult Simulator - Idle game](https://orasund.github.io/pixelengine/CultSim/) ([src](https://github.com/Orasund/pixelengine/tree/master/docs/CultSim)) A not so intended usecase that tryed to figure out the edges of this library.
 It only uses the MultipleImages Type

+If you have created a game with this engine, please let me know.

 ## Upgrading
   * First follow the error messages of the compiler
   * Next set the scale of your game to 1.
 In the new version the scale feature scales the entire game.